chaoss/website/Programs/Community-Reports/description.md

 6) We will not share your report with others unless you tell us it's okay!

 7) All CHAOSS Community Reports are generated with CHAOSS software - [GrimoireLab](https://github.com/chaoss/grimoirelab) and [Augur](https://github.com/chaoss/augur) - and are built from [CHAOSS metrics](https://chaoss.community/metrics/).

+8) The reports are for informational purposes only and are only created through publicly available data.